adlio/darksky/README.md

 ## A Note About time.Time and darksky.Time

 The Dark Sky API uses Unix timestamps everywhere times are represented.
 For #golang developer convenience, this package uses `time.Time` where possible.
-The time values inside `Forecast`s, however, are of type `darksky.Time`, which wraps `time.Time`.
+The time values inside `Forecast`, however, are of type `darksky.Time`, which wraps `time.Time`.
 You can use `.Time()` to get the underlying `time.Time` value, and you can call Time methods directly as well.